 Caffeine and alcohol also interfere with hormonal balance.
 Studies have shown that both increase cortisol secretion.

 Not getting enough quality sleep affects the functions of the body, including its production of hormones.
 Lack of sleep also increases your hunger and your stress and insulin levels.

 Again, this is a vicious cycle.
-Lack of sleep causes hormone imbalance which makes it difficult to sleep.
-It also affects the body’s ability to process glucose, which puts you at a higher risk of developing type 2 diabetes.
+Lack of sleep causes hormonal imbalance, which makes it difficult to sleep.
+It also affects the body’s ability to process glucose.
+This puts you at a higher risk of developing type 2 diabetes.